MrArgote/19-dot-argote-dot-org/Spring/Act-I/_posts/2017-03-14-Tue-Act-I-Class-08.md

 computer-lab: false
 ---

+- Imperative Sentences
+- Continuous Present (現在進行式)
+- Continuous Past (過去進行式)
+- go + v-ing
+  - Simple Present
+  - Continuous Present

 ## Imperative Sentences

 Stop.
 Listen.
 Look.
 Begin.
 Breathe.
 Breathe in.
 Breathe out.
 Be quiet.
 Wake up.
 Stand up.
 Sit down.
 Calm down.
 Give up.
 Get out.
 Shut up.

-Put your hands up.
+'Put your hands up.'

-Hands up (not a sentence, because it doesn't have a verb)
+'Hands up' (not a sentence, because it doesn't have a verb)

 All sentences have at least one verb (動詞).

 How are you?

-Fine. (not a sentence, because it doesn't have a verb)
+'Fine.' (not a sentence, because it doesn't have a verb)

 I'm fine. (verb --> am --> be)